Future Dates To Be Announced

 As well as honing your clinical decision-making skills, Assessing and Treating Minor Ailments will help you discover how to apply evidence-based information to choose the safest and most effective medication therapy for your patients.
 You’ll also learn how to develop a structured framework for conducting minor ailments assessments—including an effective and consistent way to document your efforts—which you can naturally tie into your existing pharmacy services.
 This is an opportunity to get the tools in place to facilitate the decision-making and documentation processes needed for minor ailments self-diagnosed by patients.

 Developed and led by highly skilled and experienced pharmacy instructors and faculty at the University of Toronto’s Leslie Dan Faculty of Pharmacy, Assessing and Treating Minor Ailments covers nine therapeutic topics in two parts.
-The first features online videos and resources that provide an overview of common ailments, and more specific information on certain conditions.
+Part 1 features online videos and resources that provide an overview of common ailments, and more specific information on certain conditions.
 Part 2 is a live, one-day workshop that uses hands-on, case-based learning to guide you step-by-step through the tools and processes needed to effectively assess and treat your patients.